brianshih1/mini-key-value-db/mdbook/src/chapter_3/hybrid_logical_clock.md

 ### Algorithm

-The correctness and algorithm for Hybrid Logical Clock are presented [in this research paper](https://cse.buffalo.edu/tech-reports/2014-04.pdf).
+The correctness and algorithm for the Hybrid Logical Clock are presented [in this research paper](https://cse.buffalo.edu/tech-reports/2014-04.pdf).
 In this blog, I will focus on the algorithm and not its correctness.

 This is the algorithm presented in the paper.
 Let me explain how it works.